 Booking an appointment

-- All Ontarians turning 12 in 2021 and older, or an individual trusted to make an appointment on their behalf, can book appointments for their first and second vaccine dose through the Provincial booking system.
+- All Ontarians turning 5 in 2021 and older, or an individual trusted to make an appointment on their behalf, can book appointments for their first, second, and booster vaccine dose through the Provincial booking system.

 - Have questions about the vaccine or eligibility?
 Please e-mail Niagara Region Public Health to have your questions answered.